oneeve8/kobble-data/content/feamber.md

 This is a limited realm of existence.

-We do not have full knowledge about it.
+Whatever it is, we do not have full knowledge about it.
 We have been prevented from having a full understanding of the edge and from having a complete picture of this realm and what it is all about.
 So we are limited in our knowledge and understanding about our existence.
 And this is whether you consider a flat earth model or the standard globe model.

 When we don’t have full knowledge about something... we call this a: